 Brain development in young adults

-which can last through age 21 to age 25.
-This puts them at greater
+Brain development can last through age 21 to age 25.
+This puts these students at greater

 risk for the poisons and consequences of drinking.
-Judgment and control are also affected by drinking.
-A
+Judgment and control are also affected

-the future.
+unhealthy path in the future.
 It can even be deadly.